 Author contributions.
 PA has analysed the ACSE data set and prepared the manuscript together with IMB and MT.
 PA has set up the Cloudnet retrieval at Leeds together with EJO.
 GS has provided the inversion heights from radiosounding.
 IMB, BJB, GS, MDS, and MT performed the measurements during ACSE.
 BP has assisted in refining the MWR retrieval for Arctic observations.
 All authors contributed to the discussion of the results and revision of the manuscript.

 Competing interests.
-The authors declare no competing interests.
+The authors declare that they have no conflict of interest.